dangbert/thesis_app/experiments/data/alpaca_cleaned_nl/README.md

 ./manage.py -h # view full options/help

 # download original alpaca-cleaned dataset and report some stats about it
-./manage.py --download yahma/alpaca-cleaned alpaca-cleaned.nl
+./manage.py --download yahma/alpaca-cleaned alpaca-cleaned.jsonl

 # do the same for the latest published alpaca-cleaned-nl
 ./manage.py --download dangbert/alpaca-cleaned-nl translated_dataset.jsonl

 # translate a desired number of samples with DeepL API
-# resumes from previous run if applicable (e.g. downloaded above)
+#   resumes from previous run(s) if translated_dataset.jsonl exists (e.g. downloaded above)
 ./manage.py --translate --max-samples 500

 # afterwards you can upload the translated dataset to hugging face: